 Nuisances may take many forms and these are managed by different City departments under the oversight of the city administrator.
 The Building Inspector manages nuisances related to dilapidated structures.
 The Parks and Recreation director and Street Supervisor manage nuisances related to stagnant water and worthless vegetation.
-The Police Department manages general nuisances, abandoned and unregistered vehicles, and litter.
+The Police Department manages general nuisances, health nuisances and abandoned and unregistered vehicles.

-Cooperation is a key element of a safe and orderly community.
-With the cooperation of those responsible, the vast majority of all identified nuisances are abated in relatively short periods of time.
+The vast majority of all identified nuisances are abated in relatively short periods of time with the cooperation of those responsible.
 Even so, cooperation is not guaranteed; therefore, State law permits local governments to establish and enforce regulations which require those responsible to abate nuisances.

-Order to abate nuisance - Pursuant to Nebraska State Statute, the City may issue an order requiring those responsible to abate a nuisance within five (5) days.
-However, officers may also issue warnings, prior to a five (5) day order.
+Order to abate nuisance - Pursuant to Nebraska State Statute and the Crete Municipal Code, the City may issue a written notice and order requiring each owner or occupant to abate a nuisance within the timeframe specified in the municipal code.
+However, officers may also issue warnings, prior to a written notice and order.

-Community Service Officer - The Department’s Community Service Officer(s) holds primary responsibility for nuisance property investigations, among many other duties.
+Code Enforcement Officer - The Department’s Code Enforcement Officer(s) holds primary responsibility for nuisance property investigations, among many other duties.
 Police officers also perform these investigations as other responsibilities and priorities permit.

 Order to abate nuisance - Any nuisance control officer may issue a written order to abate and remove a nuisance to each owner, occupant, lessee, mortgagee or person in possession, charge or control of the lot or piece of ground upon which a nuisance is found.
-Such notice may be made by personal service or certified mail conspicuously marked as to its importance.
-If notice by personal service or certified mail is unsuccessful, notice shall be given by publication in a newspaper of general circulation in the City or by conspicuously posting the notice on the lot or ground upon which the nuisance is to be abated and removed.
+Such notice and order may be made by personal service, residential service, or first-class or certified mail conspicuously marked as to its importance.
+Notice may also be given by conspicuously posting the notice on the property upon which the public nuisance exists.

 Emergency or imminent threat - When a nuisance presents or may present an imminent threat to the life, health, or safety of any person or persons, as determined by the city administrator, the city administrator shall direct the city attorney to petition the Court for an order directing the City to immediately abate and remove or cause the immediate abatement and removal of said nuisance to include the collection and disposal of all materials which constitute said nuisance, with any and all associated costs incurred by the City for such abatement, removal and disposal to be paid by the violator, as billed by the City.

-- 1) Levy and assess the costs and expenses of the work upon the lot or piece of ground so benefited as a special assessment; or
+- levy and assess the costs and expenses of the work upon the property so benefited as a special assessment or;